Michael Jackson: A Quarter-Century Of Sexual Abuse Allegations

 June 13, 2005: Jackson is acquitted of all criminal charges

 After a trial that had a circus-like atmosphere and whose proceedings seemed to sometimes be upstaged by Jackson's antics (including showing up late in pajamas on one occasion), the singer is acquitted of all charges.
-At least some of the jurors seem to place the onus on the alleged victim's mother, Janet Arvizo. ccording to NPR.
-Oallowing a child to sleep with any non-family member, one of the female jurors asks, according to NPR, "What mother in her right mind would allow that to happen?"
+At least some of the jurors seem to place the onus on the alleged victim's mother, Janet Arvizo. according to NPR.
+Allowing a child to sleep with any non-family member, one of the female jurors asks, according to NPR, "What mother in her right mind would allow that to happen?"

 Within months, prosecutors charge Janet Arvizo with fraud and perjury related to statements made at the Jackson trial; she accepts a plea agreement the following year.